BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen

 When the data are drawn from the null-hypothesis model, the minimized test statistic~$\hat{\chi}^2$ is expected to be~$\chi^2$~distributed with~$n-3$ degrees of freedom, where~$n$ is the number of observables used.
 For the cases where we only use one frequency band to estimate each band's contribution to the statistical significance of the detection, $k$ and $\beta_{\rm HI}$ are degenerate.
 We therefore fit $\hat{k} f_\nu(\hat{\beta}_{\rm HI})$ as one value.
 In those cases, there are only 2 effective parameters, $a$ and $k f_\nu(\beta_{\rm HI})$, and $\hat{\chi}^2$ is $\chi^2$ distributed with~$n-2$ degrees of freedom.

 We also use a Markov Chain Monte Carlo (MCMC) method to fully explore this parameter space and provide insight into the correlations and degeneracies between these parameters.
-We use non-informative uniform distributions for the priors, [-50,~50], [0,~5], and~[0.8,~2.4], on $a$, $k$, $\beta_{\rm HI}$, respectively.
-The range is large for $a$ since the Gaussian dust cross spectra with the H\textsc{i} morphology template have no constraining power for~$a$.
+We use noninformative uniform distributions for the priors, [-50,~50], [0,~5], and~[0.8,~2.4], on $a$, $k$, $\beta_{\rm HI}$, respectively.
+The range is large for $a$ because the GD cross spectra with the H~\textsc{i} morphology template have no constraining power for~$a$.
 Using the $\chi^2$ likelihood defined in \eqref{eq:chi2 def}, we sample the posterior distributions using the Metropolis-Hastings algorithm implemented in the \textsc{cobaya} MCMC Python package \citep{2019ascl.soft10019T,2021JCAP...05..057T}.